Dietrich Prinz

 Dietrich Gunther Prinz (March 29, 1903 – December 1989) was a computer science pioneer, notable for his work on early British computers at Ferranti, and in particular for developing the first limited chess program in 1951.

 Biography

-Prinz was born in Berlin, Germany, in 1903.
+He was born as Dietrich Günther Prinz in Berlin, Germany, in 1903.
 He studied physics and mathematics at the University of Berlin where Max Planck and Albert Einstein had been among his teachers.
 He initially went to work on electronic design at Telefunken.

 He had some Jewish parentage and left Germany to join GEC in Wembley as a researcher into valve technology.
 During the Second World War, he was interned in Canada, and when he returned he worked first in Leeds for the Bowen Instrument Company.
 Prinz became a British citizen in 1947.